 Never Self-Diagnose Celiac Disease

 It's important to remember that celiac disease is actually quite rare.
 Unfortunately, modern marketing tools and news reports make it seem common.
-Celiac affects less than 1% of the population, with some putting the number at only .1%.
+Celiac affects fewer than 1% of the population (some put that number at only .1%, though that seems to be on the low side).
 It's not a common condition, and not everyone with celiac gets anxiety, making it even rarer.

 Yet many people self-diagnose celiac disease and believe it's the cause of their anxiety.
 This is because they can share similar symptoms, and those with anxiety may be more prone to believing that their anxiety has to be caused by other issues unrelated to anxiety.
 Talk to your doctor and take my anxiety test to see if you're likely to have anxiety.